CodemasonHQ/docs/quickstart.md

 $ cd _________
 ```

-> NOTE: Codemason relies heavily on Git.
+> Codemason relies heavily on Git.
 Every Codemason application is a git repository.
 It at the very least must be a local git repository which you can initialise with `git init` in your project directory.

 Let's make a change to `views/index.php` so you can leave your mark on this application
 ```html